UMM-CSci-2101/1-integer-list/LABTASKS.md

 LABTASKS.md

+This document contains the instructions for this lab.
+There will be some items that you need to do just to make things work and try things out.
+I will indicate those items with a checkbox like this:
+- [ ] What items will look like when you should *do* the item, but it's not exactly "graded"

+Other tasks are graded elements and will be indicated as a TODO in your code and in these instructions.
+I will also say the number of points (which should match the rubric on Canvas).
+Those items will look more like this:
+1. (500 points) What items will look like you should do the item for points - These items generally indicate what to do and where to do it.
+For example, you should locate the label for the first lab task // TODO #1 in this lab.
+Lines of code that begin with `// TODO` will show up in the "PROBLEMS" tab in the command area/terminal area of VS Code.
+When you are done with a `// TODO` you should change it to `// DONE` so that I can still find it easily for grading (only change TODO to DONE), but it will not show as a problem anymore.

 Probably, once you have gotten to the point of reading these lab tasks (instructions), you will have your remote repository set up on GitHub (since we are using GitHub Classroom and you followed the assignment invitation to get started on the lab).
 The instructions will assume that you have a repository on GitHub that includes the appropriate starting code and structure.

 The detailed learning outcomes for this lab are included in the [README](README.md), but the gist is that you will be using the interface defined in `IntegerList.java` to explore writing tests and writing code to make those tests pass in the context of a List data structure.
 In addition to learning a little bit about Java interfaces and JUnit testing, you will encounter, use, and test Java exceptions.